 Attention all newly elected or appointed election officials!
-You are invited to register for the Election Officials' Accreditation Program.
+Please register for the Election Officials' Accreditation Curriculum.
 Michigan election law, MCL 168.31(l), stipulates that all elected or appointed county, city and township election officials must complete an initial course of instruction.

-This program currently consists of a two-day session covering several election-related topics from 9 a.m. to 4:30 p.m. both days.
+This program currently consists of a two-day session covering several election-related topics from 9 a.m. to 4:30 p.m. both days plus online course work.
 Class locations vary, usually in the Lansing area, with regional locations offered bi-annually.

 Registration for classes is available in the Elections eLearning Center.
-If you have not requested a Login ID and password for the Elections eLearning Center, see the login page and complete the Elections Account request form.
+If you have not requested a username and password for the Elections eLearning Center, see the login page and complete the Elections Account request form.

 Please note this is not for experienced Clerks.
 Continuing Education for Clerks required by 2012 legislation is a different curriculum.
-Please register in the Elections eLearning Center for your Continuing Education Certification programs.
+In the Elections eLearning Center check your transcript for your Continuing Education Curriculums.

-The training program is designed to introduce new election officials to a wide variety of topics related to the administration of elections, including the following:
+The accreditation program is designed to introduce new election officials to a wide variety of topics related to the administration of elections, including the following: